-Note: You may also have the right to pursue external review in the event that Blue Cross and Blue Shield of Texas or ERS failed to comply with the internal claims and appeals process, except for those failures that are based on de minimis violations that do not cause, and are not likely to cause, prejudice or harm to you.
+Note: You may also have the right to pursue external review in the event that BCBSTX or ERS failed to comply with the internal claims and appeals process, except for those failures that are based on de minimis violations that do not cause, and are not likely to cause, prejudice or harm to you.

 You or your Authorized Representative may request a standard external review by sending a written request to the address set out in the determination letter.
-You or your Authorized Representative may request an expedited external review, in urgent situations as detailed below, by calling Blue Cross and Blue Shield of Texas at (800) 252-8039 toll-free or by sending a written request to the address set out in the determination letter.
-A request must be made within four months after the date you receive Blue Cross and Blue Shield of Texas' or ERS' determination.
+You or your Authorized Representative may request an expedited external review, in urgent situations as detailed below, by calling BCBSTX at (800) 252-8039 or by sending a written request to the address set out in the determination letter.

+A request must be made within four months after the date you receive BCBSTX' or ERS' determination.